ivano3141/quality_comparison_consideration_incomplete_input_data_in_NN/README.md

 Description Example ref_D0.py:

-This code defines a class called inpute_values which is used to import, generate missing values and impute the credit card transaction dataset, as well as train and evaluate machine learning models.
-The inpute_values class has four methods: import_data, gen_miss_values, inpute_data, and model.
-It also has an evaluate function that takes in predicted and actual labels and computes various classification metrics like accuracy, precision, recall, F1-score, AUC score, etc. The class also defines a save_txt function that saves the evaluation results as a text file.
+This code defines a class called InputeValues, which is used to import, generate missing values, and impute the credit card transaction dataset.
+It is also used to train and evaluate machine learning models.
+The InputeValues class has four methods: import_data, gen_miss_values, inpute_data, and model.
+It also has an evaluate function that takes predicted and actual labels as inputs and computes various classification metrics such as accuracy, precision, recall, F1-score, AUC score, etc. The class also defines a save_txt function that saves the evaluation results as a text file.

-After defining the inpute_values class, the code creates four instances of the class to impute missing values using four different imputation methods: mean imputation, MICE, kNN, and random forest imputation.
+After defining the InputeValues class, the code creates four instances of the class to impute missing values using four different imputation methods: mean imputation, MICE, kNN, and random forest imputation.
 Each of these instances is used to train and evaluate three different machine learning models (Model_1, Model_2, and Model_3) using a range of missing values rates (0.3, 0.6, and 0.9).

 The steps to perform this process are:

 1. Import libraries like TensorFlow/Keras, pandas, numpy, sklearn, etc.

-2. Define the inpute_values class with its methods and functions.
+2. Define the InputeValues class with its methods and functions.

-3. Create four instances of the inpute_values class (inpute_mean, inpute_MICE, inpute_kNN, inpute_RF) to impute missing values using four different imputation methods: mean imputation, MICE, kNN, and random forest imputation.
+3. Create four instances of the InputeValues class (inpute_mean, inpute_MICE, inpute_kNN, inpute_RF) to impute missing values using four different imputation methods: mean imputation, MICE, kNN, and random forest imputation.

-4. Load the credit card transaction dataset using the import_data function from the inpute_values class
+4. Load the credit card transaction dataset using the import_data function from the InputeValues class.

-5. Train and evaluate three different machine learning models (Model_1, Model_2, and Model_3) using each of the four instances of the inpute_values class (inpute_mean, inpute_MICE, inpute_kNN, inpute_RF) for different missing value rates (0.3, 0.6, and 0.9).
+5. Train and evaluate three different machine learning models (Model_1, Model_2, and Model_3) using each of the four instances of the InputeValues class (inpute_mean, inpute_MICE, inpute_kNN, inpute_RF) for different missing value rates (0.3, 0.6, and 0.9).

 6. Save the evaluation results for each combination of model, imputation method, and missing value rate as a text file.